Timekspressen

 Several of the routes operated as TIMEkspressen competed directly with commuter and regional trains run by Nettbuss' owner, the Norwegian State Railways, including on the Kongsvinger Line, the Randsfjord Line, the Trøndelag Commuter Rail, the Vestfold Line and the Østfold Line.

 History

 The brand was originally started by Øst-Telemark Automobilselskap in 1997 through the company TIMEkspressen Telemark on the route Notodden–Kongsberg–Oslo.
 In 1998, Nettbuss bought both companies and started developing the brand on other areas served by Nettbuss.
+At its peak in 2011, there were fourteen routes.
+By 2018, only four routes remained.
 On 14 May 2018, the last routes were transferred to the Nettbuss express brand.

 Routes

 From May 2013, route numbers were preceded by letters "TE".
 Only major intermediate stops are mentioned.